 What are tetracyclines?

-Tetracyclines are oral antibiotics often used to treat skin diseases.
-There has been over 50 years' experience with these medications, which were originally derived from soil bacteria Streptomyces aureofaciens.
+Tetracyclines are a family of related oral antibiotics often used to treat skin diseases.
+There has been over 50 years' experience with these medications, which were originally derived from the soil bacterium Streptomyces aureofaciens.

 Doxycycline is the most commonly prescribed tetracycline.

 Chemically modified tetracyclines are under development to reduce antibiotic activity and to increase their non-antibiotic, anti-inflammatory effect.

 Tetracyclines are broad spectrum antibiotics often used to treat skin, chest, urethral, and pelvic infections.
 Doxycycline is indicated in a wide range of infections including syphilis, Lyme disease, Q fever, Rocky Mountain spotted fever, and plague.
 It is also widely used for malaria prophylaxis.